bloomberg/chromium.bb/native_client_sdk/src/doc/nacl-and-pnacl.rst

 When to use NaCl
 ================

-The limitations below apply to the initial release of PNaCl.
+The limitations below apply to the current release of PNaCl.
 If any of these limitations are critical for your application, you should use non-portable NaCl:

 * By its nature, PNaCl does not support architecture-specific instructions in